 *This post may contain affiliate links.
 Please see my disclosure for more details!*

 For the shortbread, it really is quite basic – you can do it by hand, or in a food processor, or in a stand mixer, or with an electric hand mixer.
-You just want to mix the sugar and butter together till creamy, and then add the flour and combined till a dough is formed.
+You just want to mix the sugar and butter together until creamy, and then add the flour and combined until a dough is formed.

-I always tend to use classic unsalted butter, actual butter, but you can use a baking spread for this bit if you prefer.
+I always tend to use classic unsalted block butter but you can use a baking spread for this bit if you prefer.
 I just prefer the taste when it comes to real butter!
 When using a mixer to make it, you add the butter and sugar together, beat until creamy, and then add in the flour and combine.

 Press the shortbread into a lined tin – I use a 9″ square tin – and make sure it’s even.
 I use a 9″ square tin as it’s the ultimate depth for the number of ingredients I use!
 If you use a smaller tin, it will take longer to bake – if you use a larger tin, you might have issues as the shortbread really isn’t that thick.